peyo/otio/README.md

 - **Emotion Tracking**: Users can log their emotions, categorized by type (e.g., Happy, Sad, Anxious) and intensity.
 This data is securely stored in Firebase Realtime Database.
 - **AI-Powered Insights**: The app generates personalized insights using OpenAI's GPT model, providing users with meaningful feedback about their emotional patterns.
 - **Breathing Techniques**: Includes guided breathing exercises, such as box breathing, to help users manage stress and anxiety.
 Each exercise is paired with an instructional intro and a calming animation to guide the practice effectively.
-- **Soundscapes**: The app features carefully curated soundscapes, including:
-  - Oscillator-generated tones for mental clarity and grounding.
-  - A serene sound recording from Rancheria Falls, Yosemite, bringing nature's tranquility to your fingertips.
+- **Binaural Beats**: The app offers thoughtfully curate binaural beats designed to enhance your meditation practice, pairing each beat with guided introductions for every emotion.
+This approach invites you to sit, reflect, and ground yourself while enjoying oscillator-generated tones that promote mental clarity alongside a serene recording from Rancheria Falls, Yosemite.

 ## Technology Stack